Digital Cameras

 • ISO, aperture and shutter priorities for manual DSLR settings with different subjects and light conditions.

-Checklist for photo assignments:
+Checklist for independent photo assignments:

 • Buy an SD card — At least 2 GB storage; circle 10, U-1 specs. (more info on cards at this link).
 The card goes in on the right side.